Luxtripper Travel Editor

 I am passionate about sustainability and want to show how you can travel in an eco-friendly way.

-The protection of wildlife and the preservation of natural environments has always been ingrained in our practices at Luxtripper, and with ecological-focused tours being a key travel trend for 2019 (and the foreseeable future), we are now constantly researching ways in which we can make a difference.
+The protection of wildlife and the preservation of natural environments has always been ingrained in our practices at Luxtripper, and we are constantly researching ways in which we can make a difference.

 Animal welfare is at the core of our central ethos.
 We research and hand-pick all our luxury hotels and resorts, ensuring that we are not affiliated with any forms of negative wildlife tourism that promotes animal cruelty.
 Our experiences are also fully researched, and we always share with travellers why they should avoid cruel animal displays and activities such as elephant rides, unsustainable safaris and sea life centres.